 Usability testing cuts through the noise and reveals if the usability of a proposed design meets basic expectations.
 It’s a great way to quickly de-risk engineering investment.

 I also like to iterate on designs as we receive more and more information, so usability testing is a great way to move fast and not break too many things in the process.

 Your website can benefit from usability testing no matter where it is in the development process, from prototyping all the way to the finished product.
 You can also continue to test the user experience as you iterate and improve your product over time.

 Employing tests with real users helps you:

-There are several UX tools that help improve the customer experience, but don't really qualify as 'user testing tools' because they don't explicitly replicate the experience of real users testing a website for functionality:
+There are several UX tools and user testing tools that help improve the customer experience, but don't really qualify as 'usability testing tools' because they don't explicitly evaluate the functionality of a product:

-Your website's interface should be straightforward and easy to use, and usability testing is an essential step in getting there.
-But to get the most actionable results, testing must be done correctly—you will want to reproduce normal use conditions exactly.
+Your website's user interface should be straightforward and easy to use, and usability testing is an essential step in getting there.
+But to get the most actionable results, testing must be done correctly—you will need to reproduce normal-use conditions exactly.